MrNavaStar/SQLib/README.md

 # Setup
 The library first needs to be included into your project.
 The simplest way to do this is through [Jitpack](https://jitpack.io/).
-In you build.gradle make sure to include:
+In your build.gradle make sure to include:

 ``` gradle
 repositories {